gelicamarie/gelicamarie.github.io/src/content/about.md

 I also love being creative and seeing my ideas come to life.

-On my free time, when I am not thinking of solutions for some bug, I spend my time drawing and contemplating the meaning of life
+On my free time, I spend my time drawing and contemplating the meaning of life :)